Litecoin vs. Ethereum

 Ethereum

-Launched in 2015 by Vitalik Buterin, Ethereum was envisioned as more than just a digital payment system.
-Buterin saw blockchain as a tool for distributed consensus, upon which complex applications could be built using self-executing code known as 'smart contracts.'
-The Ethereum whitepaper, titled 'A Next-Generation Smart Contract and Decentralized Application Platform,' outlined a vision for an open-source platform for building dApps on the Ethereum Virtual Machine (EVM).
-This vision has made Ethereum the primary hub for developers in Decentralized Finance (DeFi), Non-Fungible Tokens (NFTs), and Layer 2 scaling solutions.
+Launched in 2015 by Vitalik Buterin, Ethereum was designed as more than a digital payment system.
+Buterin envisioned blockchain as a foundation for decentralized applications built with self-executing code called 'smart contracts.'
+The original whitepaper, 'A Next-Generation Smart Contract and Decentralized Application Platform,' outlined a vision for an open-source platform running on the Ethereum Virtual Machine (EVM).
+This has made Ethereum the primary hub for developers in Decentralized Finance (DeFi), Non-Fungible Tokens (NFTs), and Layer 2 scaling solutions.

-Originally, Ethereum used a Proof-of-Work (PoW) consensus system similar to Bitcoin.
-However, in September 2022, it completed a major upgrade known as 'The Merge,' transitioning to a Proof-of-Stake (PoS) system.
-This change was designed to drastically improve Ethereum's security, scalability, and energy efficiency.
-Under PoS, validators lock up a minimum of 32 ETH as a stake to secure the network.
-Instead of competing to solve puzzles, validators are randomly chosen to create new blocks, making the process significantly less energy-intensive.
-Ether (ETH) is the native token used to pay for transactions and interactions within the Ethereum ecosystem.
+Initially, Ethereum used a Proof-of-Work (PoW) consensus mechanism similar to Bitcoin.
+In September 2022, it completed a major upgrade known as 'The Merge,' transitioning to a Proof-of-Stake (PoS) system to improve security, scalability, and energy efficiency.
+Under PoS, validators lock up at least 32 ETH to secure the network.
+Instead of competing to solve puzzles, validators are chosen to create new blocks, making the process significantly less energy-intensive.
+Ether (ETH) is the native token used to pay for transactions and computation within the ecosystem.

 Litecoin

-Litecoin was created in 2011 by Charlie Lee as a modified fork of Bitcoin's source code.
-It was developed to address some of Bitcoin's perceived limitations, particularly scalability for payments.
-While retaining core Bitcoin features like a PoW consensus mechanism and a halving schedule, Litecoin uses Scrypt, a less resource-intensive hashing algorithm than Bitcoin's SHA-256.
-This was intended to make mining more accessible.
+Litecoin was created in 2011 by Charlie Lee as a fork of Bitcoin's source code.
+It was developed to address some of Bitcoin's perceived limitations, particularly its transaction speed and cost for everyday payments.
+While retaining core features like a PoW consensus mechanism, Litecoin uses Scrypt, a less resource-intensive hashing algorithm than Bitcoin's SHA-256, which was intended to make mining more accessible.

-Litecoin's primary utility is facilitating fast, low-cost payments, which has led to its adoption by merchants and payment platforms.
-The network has undergone several key upgrades.
-In 2017, it activated Segregated Witness (SegWit), which separates transaction and signature data to increase network capacity and security.
-In 2022, Litecoin implemented the MimbleWimble Extension Blocks (MWEB) upgrade, an opt-in feature that enhances privacy by encrypting transaction amounts and obfuscating transaction history.
+Litecoin's primary utility is facilitating fast, low-cost payments, leading to its adoption by merchants and payment processors.
+The network has received several key upgrades.
+In 2017, it activated Segregated Witness (SegWit) to increase network capacity.
+In 2022, Litecoin implemented the MimbleWimble Extension Blocks (MWEB) upgrade, an opt-in feature that enhances privacy by encrypting transaction data.

 Price History and Performance